 This is an excellent time-wasting question for an interview.
 Most interviewers don’t really have a clear answer for that question.
 If they are very confident like this chap, the answer can take up to 10 minutes.
 All you do as a candidate is point out how you are that exact person (a trick I learned long ago).

-Sure enough this interviewer ran on and on about someone who could create symbiotic technology concepts, and show an ability to create a fused capability delivered cross-domain in the pike position,etc., etc., etc.,.
-I noted the catch phrases being used.
-I was formulating my follow-up to this statement when the interviewer completely de-railed me with a statement.
+Sure enough, this interviewer ran on and on about someone who could create symbiotic technology concepts, and show an ability to create a fused capability delivered cross-domain in the pike position,etc., etc., etc.,.
+I noted the catchphrases being used.
+I was formulating my follow-up to this statement when the interviewer completely de-railed me with an idea.

 Don’t get “The” Answer

-It started off with the phrase, “If I could sum up what I am looking for in a candidate for the team, I’d have to use a word I learned a while ago, it’s a Jewish word…”.
-I fought the urge to point out that it would either have been Hebrew or Yiddish.
+It started off with the phrase, “If I could sum up what I am looking for in a candidate for the team, I’d have to use a word I learned a while ago.
+It’s a Jewish word…”.
+I fought the urge to point out that it would have been Hebrew or Yiddish.
 I figured that as long as he didn’t say “Schmuck“, I was ok, but what he did say was entertaining.